alijnmerchant21/Sequential-Data-Analysis/README.md

 Core – Refers to core contributors of open source software development.
 Periphery – Refers to contributors for patch fixing on specific software issues.
 Actors – Refers to open source software developers either core or periphery.

+Disclaimer:
+I have done this project with Prof: Aron Lindberg.
+All the data and information was provided by him.